 Brette's Answer: When you are separated you are still legally married to your spouse, so technically having a sexual relationship with someone else is considered adultery.
 As to whether it is ok to date once you have physically separated, that is something you need to discuss with your attorney.
 It depends on the type of case and what exactly is happening.
 Practically speaking, most people do feel free to date once they have physically separated.
 You have to do what is right for you given your circumstances and what fits your belief system.
 Good luck.

-Anne's Question: Can I start a new relationship even as divorce process is on, though he has not agreed on the divorce?
+Anne's Question: Can I start a new relationship even as the divorce process is on, though he has not agreed on the divorce?

 Brette: You can, but you should consult with a lawyer about how it could affect your case.
 Adultery could be a problem for you.